SilkRose/Pony/stories/cardboard-casket/cardboard-casket.md

 As the last memory fades, I ask for one last wish.
 Please, just one more hug with my friends.
 One more chance to tell them I love them.
 One more final goodbye.
 Please!
 But my wish is not granted, and I can feel myself starting to give out.

 Seeing no other option, I gather all the strength I can, using all the memories, tears, and hope as fuel for the determination to not die in this box.
-I scream, *I don't want to die,* in my head, as I try to force my back leg to kick as hard as I can.
+I scream, *I don't want to die*, in my head, as I try to force my back leg to kick as hard as I can.

 I manage to move my leg, but only barely.
 It softly impacts the cardboard wall, making a weak sound, then falls limp as my control loosens even more.
 I hope with every fiber of my being that it's enough that somepony will come save me.